p2panda/handbook/specification/key_group.md

 > Describe who is affected by your proposal and what changes they can expect by writing user stories about it.
 It can help to think about the questions: Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

 - A key group can be created using a key pair.
-- A key can be added to a key group.
+- A key can be added to a key group, making it a _member_.
 - A key can be removed from a key group.
-- A key group can be added to a key group.
+- A key group can be added to a key group, making it a _member_.
-- Specific _permissions_ can be defined for a key's membership in a key group.
+- Specific _permissions_ can be defined for members of a key group.
-    - A key's membership can be limited to publishing operations in specific schemas.
+    - A membership can be limited to publishing operations in specific schemas.
-    - A key's membership can be limited to a specific set of that key's operations
+    - A membership can be limited to specific operation actions (e.g. excluding `DELETE` actions).
+- Specific _permissions_ can be defined for individual keys of a key group.
-    - A key membership can be limited to specific operation actions
+    - A member's key can be limited to a specific set of that key's operations.
 - Developers can make key groups the owners of a schema's documents by creating an _authorised schema_.
-    - Key group members can publish operations for documents that define the key group as their author.
+    - Key group members can publish operations for documents that define the key group as their owner.
     - Key group members can not publish operations for that key group's documents when their key group membership doesn't define the required permissions.

 ### Authorised Schemas

 - authorised schemas define a key group as the owner of documents created with them
-    - use a authorised schema when you want to enable all key group members with according permissions to update or delete that document
+    - use an authorised schema when you want to enable all key group members with according permissions to update or delete that document
     - documents created from authorised schemas are called _authorised documents_
 - schemas are _authorised schemas_ if they contain a single field of type `owner` that contains
     - either the document id of a key group